-Raymond first interviewed with his California-based clients, the Siebels, on their home-site in Baker’s Bay Golf & Ocean Club, a private residential development set on the northern 585 acres of Great Guana Cay in the Abaco Islands of the Bahamas.
-Upon arrival, Raymond was greeted with a blank canvas of a sandy homesite coupled with […] … Read More
+Jungles first interviewed with his California-based clients, the Siebels, on their home-site in Baker’s Bay Golf & Ocean Club, a private residential development set on the northern 585 acres of Great Guana Cay in the Abaco Islands of the Bahamas.
+Upon arrival, he was greeted with a blank canvas of a sandy homesite coupled with […] … Read More

 The island’s poor soil development and predominantly sandy substrates called for mostly native, resilient plantings.
-Having worked on many beachfront lots, Raymond selected resilient plant material to give texture, depth, color and sculptural qualities to the garden.
+Having worked on many beachfront lots, Jungles selected resilient plant material to give texture, depth, color, and sculptural qualities to the garden.
 The clients, passionate about color, hired a color consultant for the home and interior color palate.
-Color in the landscape was introduced through fuchsia bougainvillea on vine trellises, large pink swaths of muhly grass, blooming violet water lilies and flowering shrubs.
+Color in the landscape was introduced through fuchsia bougainvillea on vine trellises, large pink swaths of muhly grass, blooming violet water lilies, and flowering shrubs.

 The beachfront garden, enveloped in the spectrum of blues between sea and sky, celebrates a curved pathway to the dune, circumventing existing thatch palms and a shower element.
 Narrow boardwalks floating over the dune provide access around the property.
 A hot tub is perched at the terminus of the man-made interventions before arriving at the preserved dune.
 The garden is buffeted by gusting winds and has endured two hurricanes since it was installed.
 As one of the first home-sites completed in the community, it sets the bar for future development.